kampfwuffi/Sovol-SV08-Macros/README.md

 **ATTENTION:**

-Stock Sovol hardware required (with 0.6mm  nozzle).
+- Stock Sovol hardware required (with 0.6mm  nozzle).
 For  0.4mm nozzle minor code adjustment needed in printer.cfg.
 See below on the end of this article.
-If you are using a 12V fan replacement for the mainboard with a buck converter, then be sure the fan spins up again after shutting off when temperature is low / idle.
-Stock Sovol SV08 Firmware 2.4.6, this might not work with older and newer firmware in the future!
+- Stock Sovol SV08 Firmware 2.4.6, this might not work with older and newer firmware in the future!
-You will have to use all files / settings together for optimal function ( Orca machine G-Code (!) / printer.cfg (Mainsail Klipper) / Macro.cfg (Mainsail Klipper)
+- You will have to use all files / settings together for optimal function ( Orca machine G-Code (!) / printer.cfg (Mainsail Klipper) / Macro.cfg (Mainsail Klipper)
-You will have to paste your serial number to the config.cfg file!
+- You will have to paste your serial number to the config.cfg file!
 See printer.cfg section!
 Do not forget!
-Do not implement if you don't know what you are doing (knowledge about parameters in Klipper configs, how to troubleshoot,…. required)
+- Do not implement if you don't know what you are doing (knowledge about parameters in Klipper configs, how to troubleshoot,…. required)
-Make backups of your current settings / configs!
+- Make backups of your current settings / configs!
-This may work with PLA too.
+- This may work with PLA too.
 You have to change temp settings to PLA temps in Macro.cfg (temperature values in [gcode_macro _global_var])
-You will have to uncomment some gcode options if hardware installed (like Neopixel Nozzle LED, chamber fan ...) -> Search for "uncomment" to see and unlock the options.
+- You will have to uncomment some gcode options if hardware installed (like Neopixel Nozzle LED, chamber fan ...) -> Search for "uncomment" to see and unlock the options.
 It is already preconfigured but not active.
-For PETG prints use the smooth side of the PEI plate.
+- For PETG prints use the smooth side of the PEI plate.
 PETG sticks too much on coarse side.
-I recommend to upgrade your SV08 with this mod too, to avoid nozzle cleaning blobs and other residuals getting into the Z-belt mechanics: https://www.printables.com/model/1257347-sovol-sv08-z-belt-cover
+- I recommend to upgrade your SV08 with this mod too, to avoid nozzle cleaning blobs and other residuals getting into the Z-belt mechanics: https://www.printables.com/model/1257347-sovol-sv08-z-belt-cover
-To fix your bed (TACO SHAPE) do this fix: https://www.printables.com/model/1073040-sovol-sv08-taco-bed-fix Heat soaking and other voodoo is no solution, this taco bed fix (metal spacers in the center between bed and printer base plate) eliminates the root cause for bad first layers.
+- To fix your bed (TACO SHAPE) do this fix: https://www.printables.com/model/1073040-sovol-sv08-taco-bed-fix Heat soaking and other voodoo is no solution, this taco bed fix (metal spacers in the center between bed and printer base plate) eliminates the root cause for bad first layers.
+- If you are using a 12V fan replacement for the mainboard with a buck converter, then be sure the fan spins up again after shutting off when temperature is low / idle.
-Use at own risk, this is WORK IN PROGRESS.
+- Use at own risk, this is WORK IN PROGRESS.

-OPTIMIZATIONS Changelog (firmware 2.4.6 required!):
+**OPTIMIZATIONS Changelog (firmware 2.4.6 required!):**

 Full changelog with previous versions see download section

 Version 20 (08.Nov.2025)
--Fixed a bug in printer.cfg.
+- Fixed a bug in printer.cfg.
 Please check code with original cfg files to avoid bugs.

-STEP 1: ORCA SETTINGS G-Code:
+**STEP 1: ORCA SETTINGS G-Code:**
 Must be used with optimized printer.cfg and Macro.cfg for correct print start (no purge line and blob on bed) and avoid bed scratching in certain cases!

 Orca Machine start G-Code: